 Sponsor or underwrite an event or program

 It would mean so much if you would consider investing in our vision and plans for the coming year.
-We believe that our team has put something together will be meaningful to you and our community as well.
 Would you consider making a designated gift to underwrite a specific project or program?
 Every dollar of your gift would go directly towards your choice of our top programming priorities for the year.
 If you’re a business, you can opt to “SPONSOR” an event or project (which generally comes with advertising benefits).
 If you’re an individual or family, you can opt to “UNDERWRITE” an event or project (generally used without advertising, but gets the full benefit of a tax deductible gift).

 And Weehawken Creative Arts is seeking sponsors and underwriters for: